narenaryan/Vidura/README.md

 Are you a ChatGPT prompt engineer?.
 Welcome to your all-in-one ChatGPT prompt management system.
 If you are saving emerging prompts on text editors, git, and on xyz, now goes the pain to add, tag, search and retrieve.

+Prompts are nothing but thoughts out of your mind like communication.
+But, complex thougts easily eascapes your memory.
+Moreover, connecting thoughts is harder.
+Vidura solves that problem for prompt engineers by streamlining their thoughts/prompts.

 # Screenshots
 ## Categories view
 ![Categories](./screens/categories.png)